Law Guide to Intoxication Manslaughter

 - Have an alcohol concentration of 0.08% or more

-The offense of intoxication manslaughter is considered a felony in the second degree.
+in Texas.
 It is considered equal in punishment to a normal manslaughter charge or vehicular manslaughter crime.
-Section 12.33 of the Texas Penal Code dictates the consequences for a felony of the second degree.
-This level of felony includes the following penalties:
+Section 12.33 of the Texas Penal Code dictates the consequences for a conviction for intoxication manslaughter punishable by the following penalties:

 - Fine: up to $10,000